mdp-aerosol-group/htdmaDAQ/README.md

 # htdmaDAQ
-DAQ system for the NCSU HTDMA
+DAQ system for the UCR nano HTDMA